-Since the regathering of His people from the “four winds of heaven” into the Land of Israel, we have seen God’s promise of protection in that no Arab country has been able to defeat the state of Israel in modern times.
+Since the regathering of His people from the “four winds of heaven” into the Land of Israel, God’s promise of protection fulfilled.
+No Arab country has been able to defeat the state of Israel in modern times.

 Politically and diplomatically, for the United Nations and the European Union, Israel is a constant source of frustration.
 Western nations try to sanction, boycott, and hurl accusations of war crimes at Israel.
 At the same time, Arab nations and regional terror groups devise plans to wipe Israel off the map.